-Combined therapy could repair and prevent damage in Duchenne muscular dystrophyAugust 9th, 2013 in Diseases, Conditions, Syndromes /
+Combined therapy could repair and prevent damage in Duchenne muscular dystrophyAugust 9, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 New research on two promising gene therapies suggests that combining them into one treatment not only repairs muscle damage caused by Duchenne muscular dystrophy, but also prevents future injury from the muscle-wasting disease.
 The work, led by a team at The Research Institute at Nationwide Children's Hospital, is the first to look at the approach in aged mice, a key step toward clinical trials in patients.
 The findings were published in July in Human Molecular Genetics.